chientrm/esp32work/README.md

 # ESP32 Development Workspace

 Welcome to your ESP32 development environment!
-This workspace is set up for your **38-pin ESP32 development board with FT232 USB-to-serial converter** and compatible shield.
+This workspace is set up for **professional ESP32 development using PlatformIO** with your **38-pin ESP32 development board with FT232 USB-to-serial converter** and compatible shield.

 ## 🛠️ Hardware Setup